 It is not a problem at all.
 Hence, the process is very easy.
-So if you live interstate and will not be in NSW until a few days before the wedding Ceremony ,we can still get on with the lodgement of the NOIM .
+So if you live interstate or overseas and will not be in NSW until a few days before the wedding ceremony, we can still go ahead with the lodgement of the NOIM .

 State Registry Offices

 |GPO 30 Sydney

 |GPO Box 788

 Ph: 1300 369 367